FreekingDean/turlang/README.md

 ![turing-pic](http://www.worldofcomputing.net/wp-content/uploads/2013/01/turingMachine.gif)

-Turlang is in the most basic form a state machine language.
+Turlang is in the most basic form of a state machine language.
 It allows you to build a simple state machine super loosely based off a turing machine.

 ## Installing